|

 question and the precinct committee race, and the other contains the

+endorsement race and question.
 Or create a closed primary with a straight party race,

 right?